Tommie Smith: 1968 Summer Olympics

 Leading up to the Olympics, at the U.S. Olympic Trials at Echo Summit, California, San Jose State teammate John Carlos beat Smith and his world record, running 19.92A.
 John Carlos' record was disallowed because of the brush spike shoes he was wearing, as was a similar record by Vince Matthews in the 400 meters.

-As a member of the Olympic Project for Human Rights (OPHR) Smith originally advocated a boycott of the 1968 Mexico City Olympic Games unless four conditions were met: South Africa and Rhodesia uninvited from the Olympics, the restoration of Muhammad Ali's world heavyweight boxing title, Avery Brundage to step down as president of the International Olympic Committee (IOC), and the hiring of more African-American assistant coaches.
+As a member of the Olympic Project for Human Rights (OPHR) Smith originally advocated a boycott of the 1968 Olympics, the restoration of Muhammad Ali's world heavyweight boxing title, Avery Brundage to step down as president of the International Olympic Committee (IOC), and the hiring of more African-American assistant coaches.
 As the boycott failed to achieve support after the IOC withdrew invitations for South Africa and Rhodesia, he decided, together with Carlos, to not only wear their gloves but also go barefoot to protest poverty, wear beads to protest lynchings, and wear buttons that said OPHR.

-At the 1968 Summer Olympics in Mexico, Smith nursed an injured groin into the 200m final.
+At the 1968 Summer Olympics in Mexico, Smith nursed an injured groin into the 200 m final.
 In the race, teammate Carlos powered out to the lead through the turn, while Smith got a slow start.
 Coming off the turn, Smith charged past Carlos and sped to victory.
-Knowing he had passed his training partner and closest opponent, his victory was so clear, he raised his arms to celebrate 10m before the finish line.
+Knowing he had passed his training partner and closest opponent, his victory was so clear, he raised his arms to celebrate 10 m before the finish line.
 Still, he improved upon his own world record that would last for 11 years until Pietro Mennea would surpass it on the same track.
 Smith's time of 19.83 was among the first automatically timed world records for the event as recorded by the IAAF.

 Carlos and Smith made headlines around the world by raising their black-gloved fists at the medal award ceremony.
-Both athletes wore black socks and no shoes on the podium to represent African-American poverty in the United States.
+Both athletes wore black socks and no shoes on the podium to represent African-American poverty.
 In support, Peter Norman, the silver medalist who was a white athlete from Australia, participated in the protest by wearing an OPHR badge.